To Do Canada

 22. Pisew Falls Provincial Park

-Pisew falls, located in the Grass River, offer a stunning sight throughout the year.
-In the winter, you’ll watch the cold mists spray up from the 13-meter tall falls as ice and snow clump together in the water below.
+Pisew Falls, located in the Grass River, offers a stunning sight throughout the year.
+In the winter, you’ll watch the cold mists spray up from the 13-meter-tall falls as ice and snow clump together in the water below.
 Follow the trail to Manitoba’s highest falls, the Kwasitchewan Falls.
 This hike is known to be challenging, so make sure you plan ahead!
 Details

 View this post on Instagram